ramonzx6/http-script-json/README.md

 You can install both in Linux using the script in <a href="https://gist.github.com/jjpeleato/3327c2e38fc0fea7d6602401f9849809">this repository!</a>

+If you use Windows, you can use it via WSL, which is a native way to use Linux in Windows.
+I used WSL while I was building and using the script.

 ## Use

 To use the script, you should open the "url.json" file inside the folder "json" and put the URLs you would like to check.